solidoss/solidframe/tutorials/mprpc_file/README.md

 So, when receiving a ListRequest we do:
  * create a new ListResponse message from the ListRequest.
  * using boost_filesystem API we iterate through the child nodes under the given path and populate the ListResponse message node_dq.
- * then send back the response message on the same mpipc connection the request was received.
+ * then send back the response message on the same mprpc connection the request was received.

 For the FileRequest, things are simpler:
  * create a FileResponse message from the request (the remote_path and local_path entries will be copied to response)
- * then send back the response message on the same mpipc connection the request was received.
+ * then send back the response message on the same mprpc connection the request was received.

 Finally returning to our server's main function, the last code block is one which keeps the server alive until user input: